A proposed approach to digital age socio-economic transformation

 As part of this research, I have designed an overall framework, which:

-- breaks down the common good into a network of related domains
+- breaks down the socio-economic system into a network of related domains

-- identifies a common, underlying pattern of knowledge organisation – both for explicit knowledge and for enabling tacit knowledge exchange – which can be used for every domain regardless of topic or scope
+- identifies a common, underlying pattern of knowledge organisation – both for explicit knowledge and for enabling tacit knowledge exchange – which can be used for every domain regardless of topic, scope or scale

-- enables visibility of the status and trends towards self-sufficiency for each domain
+- enables visibility of the status and trends towards self-sufficiency and socio-environmental balance for each domain

 - proposes a crowd-sourcing approach to knowledge, participant and linkage acquisition

-- provides a conceptual basis for orchestrating human collaboration needed to manage the common good at the level of efficiency and effectiveness needed for sustainability into the future
+- provides a conceptual basis for orchestrating human collaboration needed to operate a socio-economic system at the level of efficiency and effectiveness needed for sustainability and socio-environmental balance into the future

 The Kractal Framework is currently being presented and discussed with various research institutes and interested parties around the world.